CybernetiX-S3C/CybernetiX-S3C.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to CybernetiX S3C

-You can use the [editor on GitHub](https://github.com/CybernetiX-S3C/CybernetiX-S3C.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I am a CEO/CISSP/CISO/CTO/Pentester/Ethical Hacker just trying to help others with simple tools and scripts for their Unix system of choice.

 ### Markdown